k3vnb/development/README.md

 Watched "10 Simple Ways to Improve your Networking Skills" at https://www.youtube.com/watch?v=E5xTbn6OnAA.
 Some good tips: come with a goal, initiate conversation (recommends opener 'hi, are you here for networking?'), be proactive about giving, connect people w/ each other.

 Watched Tedx Talk on '7 Ways to Make Conversations with Anyone' at https://www.youtube.com/watch?v=F4Zu5ZZAG7I.
+Emphasizes skipping small talk, asking personal questions.
+This one wasn't too helpful.

+Watched Elevator Pitch tutorials at https://www.youtube.com/watch?v=tgCssZhVUUE and https://www.youtube.com/watch?v=Oy6S0iTZx54.
+The key step seems to be, adding an element about why the other person should care.
+Three steps could include: 1) Who am I, what do I do.
+2) Why should you care.
+3) and what it is I want.